 Here’s some bagpipers:

 Here are lots of dogs, Annapolis is a big dog town.
+Businesses downtown put out bowls of water for them.

 It’s hard to know, with a non-verbal child.
 Sometimes I think I see a flicker of surprise or acknowledgement in his eye (he only uses one), but just sometimes.
 Being with him full time is a strange existence, it’s almost like I’m alone.
 I don’t know if he knows I’m his Mom.
 I don’t know what he’s thinking or even at what level he understands.
 I like to think he’s at the level of a 9 month old.
 Why?
 Because living like this would drive a normal intellect insane.
 I still change his diapers, for goodness sake.
 I hand feed him.
 He drinks a bottle.
 He’s 17.
 He has many seizures.
 He’s so big now, it’s turned very physical and I have fibromyalgia And I’m in my 50’s, an old lady by young people standards.